 Food.
 The price of the tour includes a daily breakfast, either at the hotel or on the road – as well as a proper meal every evening.
 Over the week we’ll try a range of different local specialities, with vegetarian and vegan options available on request.

 The Tour.
 All entry fees related to the tour are included in the cost.
 In addition to a dedicated driver there’ll be two guides on hand throughout: myself and a Bulgarian colleague, who between us will be able to regale you with historical anecdotes, answer your questions, provide translations and generally show you a good time.

 We’ll meet in the Bulgarian capital on Monday, and take a walk through the city centre.
-There’ll be stops at various historical sites – Roman ruins, Ottoman baths, cathedrals – as well as a whole host of socialist-era monuments.
-We’ll see the Monument to the Soviet Army, the heavily decayed Monument to 1,300 Years of Bulgaria, we’ll take a look inside the National Palace of Culture and admire the socialist-classical plaza known as the Largo.
+There’ll be stops at various historical sites – Roman ruins, Ottoman baths, the cathedral – as well as a whole host of socialist-era monuments.
+We’ll see the Monument to the Soviet Army, visit the site of the recently demolished Monument to 1,300 Years of Bulgaria, we’ll take a look inside the National Palace of Culture and admire the socialist-classical plaza known as the Largo.

-Later, we’ll have a banquet dinner at Sofia’s first (and only) communism-themed restaurant.
+Later, we’ll have a banquet dinner at a wonderfully bizarre communism-themed restaurant.

 TUESDAY: Koprivshtitsa – Beklemeto – Troyan